-Both mobile operators on the market, the Company and One.VIP are designated as operators with Significant Market Power (SMP) status on the relevant wholesale market "Access and call origination on public mobile networks".
-The Agency imposed the same regulatory remedies on both operators:
+Both mobile operators on the market, the Company and one.Vip are designated as operators with Significant Market Power (SMP) status on the relevant wholesale market "Access and call origination on public mobile networks".
+The Agency imposed same regulatory remedies for both operators:

-- mobile access obligation for all MVNO hybrid types (including Reseller), - cost based price for Full MVNO - retail minus (-35%) for the Reseller, - obligation for access to MMS services and mobile data based on technology neutrality (including 4G access)
+- mobile access obligation for all MVNO hybrid types (including Reseller) - cost based price for Full MVNO - retail minus (-35%) for the Reseller - obligation for access to MMS services and mobile data based on technology neutrality.

-An MVNO, Lyca Mobile hosted on One.VIP network entered the Macedonian market and started retail operations in July 2016 under regulated wholesale conditions.
+An MVNO, Lyca Mobile hosted on one.Vip network entered the Macedonian market and started retail operations in July 2016 under regulated wholesale conditions.